List of gaps in Interstate Highways: Interstate 49

 Interstate 49 (I-49) currently has three sections: the original alignment from I-10 in Lafayette to I-20 in Shreveport, one from I-220 near Shreveport to Texarkana; and the third section from I-40 near Alma, Arkansas to I-470/I-435 south of Kansas City, Missouri.
 A bypass south of Bella Vista, Arkansas was completed in 2021, and existed initially as Arkansas Highway 549; the latter designation is now used on a short section southeast of Fort Smith that is several miles long.
+It is planned to be connected to an interstate with a project to construct a new roadway from Arkansas Highway 22 to Interstate 40 in Arkansas.
+I-49 from Fort Smith to Texarkana is still unbuilt.
 These gaps are expected to be eventually closed.

+Interstate 57

+Since November 7, 2024, Interstate 57 currently has two sections: the original alignment from Interstate 55 in Sikeston, Missouri, to Interstate 94 in Chicago, Illinois, and another section from Interstate 40 in North Little Rock, Arkansas, to U.S. Route 67 and U.S. Route 412 in Walnut Ridge, Arkansas.
+The latter section is part of an unfinished southern extension of Interstate 57 that will extend the route to North Little Rock.
+Construction is currently underway on bridging the gap and making Interstate 57 continuous again.

 Interstate 69

-I-69 currently has several disconnected sections: the original alignment travels from Indianapolis, Indiana, to Port Huron, Michigan.
-A second section exists from near Evansville, Indiana, to Martinsville, Indiana south of Indianapolis.
-In stages from 2011 to 2018, sections of the Purchase Parkway, I-24, the Wendell H. Ford Western Kentucky Parkway, and the Pennyrile Parkway from Mayfield, Kentucky, to Henderson, Kentucky, became signed as I-69.
+I-69 has eight disconnected segments as of 2025: three northeast of Texas, and five within Texas.
+The northernmost segment travels from Port Huron, Michigan to near Evansville, Indiana, less than 3 mi from the Kentucky–Indiana border.
+A second segment located entirely within the state of Kentucky is nearly continuous with this segment, running from Henderson, which is 6 mi from where the Interstate ends in Indiana, to the Tennessee state line at Fulton.
 On October 2, 2006, a segment of I-69 opened in Tunica and DeSoto counties in Mississippi; this segment has since been continued (but is not signed) through Memphis, Tennessee, to an intersection with U.S. Highway 51 on the north side.
 Between 2012 and 2015, a portion of U.S. Highway 59 (US 59) between Rosenberg and Cleveland, Texas, extending through Houston, became part of I-69.
 In South Texas, I-69's route splits into three spurs to cities on the U.S.–Mexico border, on which four segments are complete: a short segment of I-69E in Corpus Christi and another from Raymondville to the border in Brownsville; a short segment of I-69C in Edinburg and McAllen; and a very short segment of I-69W adjacent to the border in Laredo.